Quickly create your Connecticut Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-Create your health care directive & living will in under an hour.
+Create your living will in under an hour

-Decide who will be your health care agent/proxy and which medical treatments you would request or refuse.
+Decide who will be your health care agent/proxy, which treatments you would request or refuse and release your records

-Print and sign your document according to the instructions.
-Give a copy to your doctors and agent/proxy.
+Print and sign your document according to instructions.
+Give copies to your doctors and agent/proxy

-Decide on your medical treatment preferences.
+Decide on your medical treatment preferences

 Your living will is a type of advance health care directive.
 It is a legal document that allows you to specify your medical decisions in case you become unable to make these choices on your own.
 You will need to decide whether you would want to remain on life support systems if you have a terminal condition and whether you would want cardiopulmonary resuscitation (“CPR”).
 If you are unsure about these choices, you should talk to your doctor and loved ones before committing to them.

-Choose your health care representative.
+Choose your health care representative

-Under Connecticut law, you have the option to choose a health care representative as part of your health care directive and living will.
+Under Connecticut law, you have the option to choose a health care representative as part of your living will.
 Your health care representative should be a trusted person who you designate to make medical treatment decisions on your behalf.
 You should also designate an alternate health care representative in case your first choice cannot perform the task.
 Other terms for a representative may include a durable power of attorney, health care agent, or health care proxy.

-Sign your health care directive and living will.
+Sign your living will

-You should sign your health care directive and living will and appointment of a health care representative (your “advance directives”) in the presence of two witnesses.
+You should sign your living will and appointment of a health care representative (your “advance directives”) in the presence of two witnesses.
 The witnesses should then also sign your advance directives.
 The person you are choosing as your health care representative should not act as one of your witnesses.
 If you have named a conservator, this person cannot be one of your witnesses either.
 You can find more information about your witness choices in our FAQs.

-Distribute and store your health care directive and living will.
+Distribute and store your living will

-Update your health care directive and living will.
+Update your living will

 As a general rule, it’s a good practice to review your advanced directives.
 You should also review them if you get a new diagnosis, have gone through a divorce, or have changed your mind about your preferences.
 After updating your advance directives, make sure that your loved ones, doctors, and health care representative all have a copy.